 The health benefits of swimming for all ages and stages

-At this time of year, the call of the water has never been stronger.
+No matter the time of year, the call of the water remains strong.
 Whether you’re doing laps at your local pool, braving our wild oceans or jumping in creeks, the health benefits of swimming span all age groups.

-A review released by Swim England shows that the unique benefits of water make it the ideal place for people of all ages and fitness levels to exercise.
-And in Australia, swimming is readily available to everyone: about 87% of Aussies live within driving distance of the coast, and there are more than 2,000 public aquatic facilities countrywide.
+Beyond being good for your health, the unique benefits of swimming makes it ideal for all ages and fitness levels to exercise.
+And in Australia, swimming is readily available to everyone.
+About 87% of Aussies live within driving distance of the coast, and there are 2,100 public aquatic facilities countrywide, which support the health and wellbeing of the community, as well as fostering social connections.

 Health benefits of swimming

 Regular swimming helps you stay mentally and physically fit, live longer and sleep better.
-Pushing against the weight of water is a whole-body activity, which increases your metabolism and tones your muscles, and it also helps burn calories.
-A University of Western Australia study found regular swimming at moderate intensity saw participants lose slightly more weight than those who walked at the same intensity.
+Pushing against the weight of water is a whole-body activity, which increases your heart rate, burns kilojoules and tones your muscles, and it also helps burn calories.

-Swimming is also great for children and can help them develop physical, mental and social skills.
-According to April 2022 national data from AusPlay, swimming is the most popular physical activity for kids aged 14 and under.
+Swimming is also great for children and can help them develop fundamental movement skills as well as mental and social skills.
+According to national data from AusPlay, swimming is the most popular physical activity for kids aged 14 and under.

 Sports and exercise physiotherapist Claire Brown says she often “prescribes” it to her patients as part of their recovery program.
 “Swimming aids cardiovascular fitness, muscle strengthening, spinal mobility and coordination,” she says.

 Swimming is also highly recommended for people with joint issues.
-Because about 90% of your body weight is supported by the water when you swim, it’s a low-impact way of improving your fitness, toning your muscles and keeping your joints moving without the discomfort higher impact exercises like running might cause.
-A small study of people with osteoarthritis found regular swimming improved muscle strength and reduced joint pain and stiffness.
+Because your body weight is supported by the water when you swim, it’s a low-impact way of improving your fitness, toning your muscles and keeping your joints moving without the discomfort higher impact exercises like running might cause.
+A study of the effects of aquatic exercises including swimming reported improved muscle strength and reduced joint pain as other benefits.

 But it’s not just for managing chronic illnesses and injuries.
 Claire highly recommends swimming as a regular physical activity.
 “It increases endorphins, boosts your mood and alleviates stress,” she adds.